r-token/sports-home-automation-swift/README.md

 1. A cron job managed by EventBridge that triggers my scheduler function
 2. An SQS queue to hold sports-api poller events
 3. A scheduler Lambda function that fires off SQS events every 10 seconds
-4. A poller Lambda function triggered by SQS that polls the [ncaa-api](https://github.com/henrygd/ncaa-api) for Tulsa football, men's basketball, and women's basketball results.
+4. A poller Lambda function triggered by SQS that polls the [ncaa-api](https://github.com/henrygd/ncaa-api) for Tulsa football, men's basketball, and women's basketball scores, and the [public-espn-api](https://github.com/pseudo-r/Public-ESPN-API) for Eagles scores.
 It writes those results to DynamoDB
-5. A DynamoDB table that keeps track of the Tulsa games found in the previous step
+5. A DynamoDB table that keeps track of the games found in the previous step
-6. A processor Lambda function triggered by DynamoDB Streams that checks if the game is over and Tulsa won.
-If both are true, make my Philips Hue lights go nuts
+6. A processor Lambda function triggered by DynamoDB Streams that checks the scores for those teams I care about, and if they scored (football only) or won, make my Philips Hue lights go nuts in the team colors

 It also consists of two other pieces of infrastructure used to refresh my Hue API tokens every 3 days:
 1. A cron job managed by EventBridge that triggers my token refresher function